 Floating Rail Magic

-Soon the first tunnel of the hike comes into view.
+Soon the first tunnel of the hike came into view.

 Make sure to bring a flashlight or headlamp, it gets pretty dark in there.